fdeblasio/pokeemerald-expansion/README.md

     - Southern Island
 - Can now use Soot Sack to see how much ash you have
 - Much easier to make good Pokéblocks
+- Pokémon in the Safari Zone can't flee
+- Connected the north and northwest sections of the Safari Zone
 - Mirage Island now always appears
     - Wynaut from Mirage Island will have their Hidden Ability
 - Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply pressing A in the inner room